neonspectra/wmcms/README.md

 When you open up the template `index.html`in your text editor of choice, you will see that it's highly modular, with a bunch of metadata tags at the top for things like the post title, author, etc. Those metadata items are used to populate the modular HTML header for your site, so don't forget to fill them out any time you make a new post!

+### Search Engine Optimisation (SEO)

+Modern websites have certain accessibility features that make it easier for crawlers to index your site so that it appears in search results on your favourite search engine.
+Some of these tasks are pretty annoying to do completely by hand, so let's talk about how wmcms can help you.

+Feel free to use these options if you want.
+Or don't.
+You can delete all the SEO stuff if you want and your website will still work, but you probably won't get as many search hits.

+#### robots.txt

+This one is pretty self-explanatory because you can set it up once and then forget about it.
+Make sure to edit the bundled `robots.txt` so that it reflects your domain name.

+The bundled configuration disallows crawlers from indexing the `/config` directory since that section is not designed to be user traversable.

-### Configure RSS
+#### RSS

 The first thing you will want to do is open up `/rss.xml` in your editor of choice and configure your site name, url, and all the other applicable metadata fields.

 wmcms does not dynamically generate or update RSS items, but instead relies on you to do so by hand.
-Thankfully, I've included a script `rsshelper.sh` that will automatically generate new RSS items using a specified page URL as an argument.
+However, this repository includes a script `rsshelper.sh` that will automatically generate new RSS items using a specified page URL as an argument.

 To use it, simply edit the configuration items within the script to specify your rss file location and rss item delimiter, then just run the script by doing: